-Today's economic backdrop is characterized by slowing growth, deteriorating labor market conditions, and ultimately a dislocation to global fixed income and equity markets realized through rising credit spreads.
+Today's economic backdrop is characterized by persistent inflation, rising interest rates, slowing growth, and a resulting disruption to global fixed income and equity markets.
 Most forecasters around the world project global growth to be around 2-3% for the next two years.
 This is close to a recessionary level, and indicates difficult economic conditions, with an overall slowdown to be expected.
 Fourteen years of quantitative easing have created a massive spike in money supply and distortion in asset valuations, including excess reserves in the banking system.
-In contrast, we believe the upcoming decade will likely be characterized by continuing quantitative tightening and an overall trend of contraction.
+In contrast, we believe the upcoming decade will likely be characterized by quantitative tightening, and an overall trend of contraction.